-Title Agribusiness Manageme Agribusiness Management/Extension Project Code 4AAE509 4AAE509 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to develop a student's understanding of concepts and processes involved in agribusiness/extension research and scientific writing.
-Content problem identification, liter methods to be used) for a Management/Extension, (2 Each student will be expected to (1) write and present a proposal (including problem identification, literature review, hypotheses/questions to be addressed and methods to be used) for a research project they will do on a topic in Agribusiness Management/Extension, (2) collect and analyse data for the research, and report on progress, and (3) write and present a report on the project.
-Assessment A written proposal and ora Each student will be assessed on punctual completion of: A written proposal and oral presentation of the proposal (50%) A written final report and oral presentation of the final report (50%).
-DP Requirement Completion of all tasks Attendance of 80% of meetings with supervisors
+Title Agribusiness Management/Extension Project Code 4AAE509 Department Agriculture Prerequisites None Co-requisites None Aim o develop a student's research and scientif sses involved in agribu fic writing. siness/extension Content Each student will be expected to (1) write and present a proposal (including problem identification, literature review, hypotheses/questions to be addressed and methods to be used) for a research project they will do on a topic in Agribusiness Management/Extension, (2) collect and analyse data for the research, and report on progress, and (3) write and present a report on the project.
+Assessment A written proposal ar (50%) assessed on punctual ond oral presentation of the he proposal DP Requirement Completion of all tas supervisors ks Attendance of 80% of meetings with